| | |

 instances, lacked ammunition.
 Clausewitz's "fog of war" obscures both men, machines and motives.
 An effective

+leader makes decisions decisively, using the best information available, with a view towards minimizing risk.
 If Bush had decided against confronting Saddam -- even acknowledging now that Saddam did not have WMD stockpiles -- Saddam

 might still have developed those stockpiles over time.
 Bush and the U.S. allies correctly judged that Saddam had both